wimpykatana/wimkme/content/blog/react-hooks/index.md

 **Why Use It?**
 If you want to use the same data in many components (like a theme or user information), `useContext` makes it easy.

+**When to Use It?**
+Use `useContext` when you have data that needs to be shared across multiple components without passing props through each level.

 **How to Use It:**
 ```jsx